uizaio/uiza-android-sdk-player/README.md

 1. appId : get in email at registration
 2. token : generate via https://docs.uiza.io/#get-api-key
-3. domainApi : get in email at registration
+3. api : get in email at registration
 -